Jonathan2251/lbd/source/gpu.rst

   - MAX operation: OP(abc) = MAX(a,b,c).

-- When lane i is inactive, it is value is none.
+- When Lane i is inactive, it is value is none.

-  - For instance of lane 0 is inactive, then MUL operation: OP(abcd) = b*c*d.
+  - For instance of Lane 0 is inactive, then MUL operation: OP(abcd) = b*c*d.

 The following is a code example.